One clear operating view for sponsor banks and fintechs

 VerusCo posture

-One normalized oversight layer with tenant isolation, traceable events, and evidence-ready outputs that fit regulated operating models.
+One normalized operating model with tenant isolation, traceable events, and outputs that fit regulated review workflows.

 Architected for trust